Student Financial Management Center

 First-time borrowers in the Federal Direct Loan program must complete entrance counseling prior to the first loan disbursement.
-Directions for completion of this requirement can be found on the website of the Office of Financial Aid at finaid.vcu.edu/assistance/loans/entrance.html.
+A link to directions for completion of this requirement can be found on the Office of Financial Aid website.

 Grants and scholarships

 Grants and scholarships are awarded without any expectation of repayment.
-The total dollar amount of available aid in the form of grants and scholarships is less than that of total dollar amount of loans.
 Most grants are reserved for students with the greatest financial need.
 Most scholarships are based on merit.
 Selected programs include:

 - Federal Pell Grant